Colezwhy/CLIP2B/TOV_mmdetection/README.md

 our GPUs: 2 * RTX3090

 # On VOC2007 dataset:
- The CLIP2B model achieves 63.7mAP \
+ The CLIP2B model achieves 63.7mAP on VOC2007 test set, \
  Comparing to 61.2mAP by P2BNet.